Sélectionne les dates de voyage pour voir les prix

 OTHER THINGS TO CONSIDER WORKING WITH CHILDREN IN VIETNAM

 Return Airport Transfer - Your return airport transfer is not included in your Program Fee.
-Our local team can help arrange onward transfers to the airport or an alternative destination from the volunteer accommodation.
+Our team can help arrange onward transfers to the airport or an alternative destination from the volunteer accommodation.
 Making specific arrangements once in Vietnam provides more flexibility as plans can often change and participants may be on similar flight plans.
 Alternatively, a more common and cheaper method is to use a ridesharing app.
 Participants can often be travelling across their final few days and therefore are not necessarily heading back to the airport directly from our accommodation.
 The costs depend on your method of transport and your final destination.
 This can often be split across multiple participants if you are travelling with someone else on the program.

 Resources - On the childcare project in Vietnam, resources can be very limited.
 Volunteers are recommended to bring materials to the project each day to maximise their productivity and day to day involvement.
 It is therefore important for volunteers to prepare well in advance to get the most out of their childcare volunteering experience in Vietnam.
 Some projects (such as Khanh Tam and Morning Star) can have a good amount of resources, but be lacking in human resources which is where the volunteer support is invaluable.